hneemann/yagi/README.md

 One open issue is the handling of the comments in the template.
 It seems to me that they are bound to a fixed code position when they are parsed and stored in the ast.
 So if the type names became longer, the comments move around in the generated code.
-So at the moment the comments are simply removed from the generated code, which makes the code harder to understand.
+So at the moment the comments are simply removed from the generated code, which makes the code harder to read.

-An other open issue are special properties of the types: You can write a template which compares two values to check wich of them is larger.
+An other open issue are the special properties of the types: You can write a template which compares two values to check whichever is greater.
 If you replace the template type by a struct you will get compile time errors because structs are not comparable in that way.

+---
+I have to apologise my poor english.